alphagov/paas-team-manual/source/support/responding_to_alerts.html.md

 ## Diego cell ephemeral disk usage near full

-In the short term, to prevent a tenant-visible issue, it's probably a good idea to recreate the cell in bosh:
+To prevent a tenant-visible issue in the short term, it's probably a good idea to recreate the cell in bosh:

 ```
 cd ${PAAS_BOOTSTRAP_DIR}